fertant/dynamodump/README.md

   -a {zip,tar}, --archive {zip,tar}
                         Type of compressed archive to create.If unset, don't create archive
+  -f {json,csv}, --format {json,csv}
+                        Format for backup output json or transform to csv.
   -b BUCKET, --bucket BUCKET
                         S3 bucket in which to store or retrieve backups.[must already exist]